 We will have hand sanitizer on hand for your use.

 Thank you for reviewing all of these guideline and for your cooperation in keeping them.
 Remember that these inconveniences will ultimately prove temporary and that they pale in comparison to the hardships the church has had to weather in the past or in other areas of the world.
 We remain excited about worshipping together.
-In summary, we’re meeting at 9:15 every week, indoors or outdoors depending on weather.
-Come prepared for either.
-We believe we have found the best way to meet while following the guidelines with the least inconvenience we could.
+In summary, we’re meeting indoors at 10:00 am every week.
+We believe we continue to find the best way to meet while following the guidelines with the least inconvenience we could.
 As always, if you have any questions, please reach out to us.